Walluri/dva/README.md

     - Some AWS services on our AWS account will need to perform certain actions on certain resources on our behalf.
     - So we need to assign permissions to AWS services - so we create an IAM role.
     - These roles are intended to be used by AWS services.
+    - While creating a role
+    - - you